BCircleTech/am982-lorav1-firmware/README.md

 ## Connection

 Use a USB Type-C cable to connect the host to the AM982-STDV1 module.
-A separate DC power supply is required for the Lora module.
+A separate DC power supply is required for the Lora module, not just USB power supply.

 ## Protocol